Prescott Vet Center

 If you’re struggling with issues like PTSD, depression, grief, anger, or trauma, we offer counseling and other support.
 We’ll work with you to help you achieve your personal goals.

 If you experienced sexual assault or harassment during military service, we can help you get the counseling you need.
 Any Veteran or service member, including members of the National Guard and Reserve forces, who experienced military sexual trauma is eligible to receive counseling.
-This applies to people of all genders from any service era.
+This applies to anyone from any service era.

 If you have symptoms of PTSD after a traumatic event, we can help.
 We offer assessment and support through private counseling and group therapy.
 We can also refer you to VA or community counseling for treatment and therapy resources.